iterorganization/IMAS-Python/docs/source/netcdf.rst

 Using IMAS netCDF files with 3rd-party tools
 --------------------------------------------

-The netCDF files produces by imas-python can be read with external tools.
+The netCDF files produces by IMAS-Python can be read with external tools.
 In this section we will show how to load data with the `xarray
 <https://docs.xarray.dev/en/stable/index.html>`__ package.

-Let's first create a small netCDF file in the current working directory based on the imas-python training data:
+Let's first create a small netCDF file in the current working directory based on the IMAS-Python training data:

 .. code-block:: python
     :caption: Store ``core_profiles`` training data in a netCDF file